anpaul7/nuodb-operator/README.md

 1. Select a GCP Project.
 2. Either create a GKE cluster or choose an existing one from the list
 3. Create a namespace called `nuodb` in which to install the NuoDB Operator
 4. Take defaults for `App instance name` and `Cluster Admin Service Account` and click the `Deploy` button.
-Your NuoDB Operator will deploy in several minutes.
-Use the GCP Kubernetes Engine Web UI "Workloads" selection to monitor progress.
+Use the GCP Kubernetes Engine Web UI "Workloads" tab to monitor progress.

 ### >>> On Red Hat OpenShift v4.x
 <img src="logo-images/red-hat-openshift.png" width="60" height="35" /> In OpenShift 4.x, the NuoDB Operator is available to install directly from the OpenShift OperatorHub, an integrated service catalog, accessible from within the OpenShift 4 Web UI.
 The steps are outlined here: